Grandmother says 10 children removed from California home 'lived in torture'

 Sharon Henry, chief deputy district attorney for Solano County, said she was “horrified by the statements that were given by these children.”

-The children’s grandmother accused her son-in-law of devil worship and provided pictures which she says show his "devil room."
+The children’s grandmother accused her son-in-law of devil worship and provided pictures that she says show his "devil room."
 The photos appear to show a table with a knife and a Satanist book.

 “Jonathan worships the devil.
 He had a devil room, a devil room that he called a meditation room,” Wanda Rogers said.